Let’s take your savings to the next level.

 Use the Right Tools – Lastly, the savings madman is always tinkering with the best tools in his savings workshop.
 Automatic savings, high-interest savings accounts, and tax-deferred retirement savings accounts (401Ks and IRAs) are just a few that come to mind that have been effective for me.

 Do you have an inner madman?
-If so, I challenge you to visualize him and unleash him on your savings goals and begin your crazed path towards a solid financial future.
+Or madwoman?
+If so, I challenge you to visualize him and unleash him/her on your savings goals and begin your crazed path towards a solid financial future.